explodecomputer/MSHDS-AHDS-formative/formative/week9.md

 ### D. Check that your scripts work as expected

 - Ideally you would only run analysis on HPC by submitting your scripts to the worker nodes.
-However it is prudent to check that trivial errors are not present such as incorrect directory names etc. You can check this by starting to run your analysis scripts and seeing if it works.
+However it can be helpful to check that trivial errors are not present such as incorrect directory names etc before submitting your job.
+You can check this by **starting** to run your analysis scripts in the login node to see if it works and then killing it as quickly as possible (`ctrl+c`).

 ## 2. Create a submission script